-If the CFH provider is assisting with opioid pain relievers (e.g., Oxycodone, Hydrocodone, Morphine, Fentanyl, etc.), the meds must be inventoried at least every thirty (30) days.
+If the CFH provider is assisting with opioid pain relievers (e.g., Oxycodone, Hydrocodone, Morphine, Fentanyl, etc.), the meds must be inventoried at least every .
 A record of the inventory should be kept with the client's medication records.

 Unit 3 - Prescriptions and Pharmacy